jonathanascona/course_guide/resources.md

 # Learning resources

 We don't have a 'textbook' from which we will asign readings.
-This document tracks the key references that previous students have found valueable.
+This document tracks the key references that previous students have found valuable.

 ## LinkedIn Learning